 Located on Rattlesnake Lake near North Bend, the Cedar River Watershed Education Center is a showcase of sustainable architecture.
 Imaginative musical water features (rain drums!) and displays are designed to help visitors understand the cycle of water use and the Cedar River Municipal Watershed’s role in supplying drinking water to the city of Seattle.

-Activities: The education center building has reopened (limited hours, noon–5 p.m. on Thursdays and Fridays, and 10 a.m.–5 p.m. on Saturdays), and it’s well worth a visit.
+Activities: The education center building is open noon–5 p.m. on Thursdays and Fridays, and 10 a.m.–5 p.m. on Saturdays, and it’s well worth a visit.
 Check its Facebook page for the most current info.

 The Rattlesnake Lake Recreation Area is also open.
 The hiking trail to Rattlesnake Ledge is one of the most popular hiking trails in the region.
 Exercise caution when hiking with young kids and dogs on this trail as there are a number of sheer drop-offs.

 Nestled in the Skagit Valley near Anacortes, Padilla Bay National Estuarine Research Reserve is a birder’s paradise that affords expansive views of a breathtaking river delta landscape.
 Walk a short wooded loop (less than a mile in length) at the reserve or drive to Bayview nearby to walk the Padilla Bay dike trail, which runs just over 2 miles one way across flooded fields and tidal flats.
 Look for river otters, northern pintail ducks and bald eagles.

 Activities: The reserve’s Breazeale Interpretive Center is open Wednesday–Saturday, 10 a.m.–4 p.m., and hosts excellent events for kids and families.
 Sign up early as these tend to fill quickly.
 Check the events calendar for upcoming events.